Coming April 15, 2018 (All Employees):

 Who needs to use 2FA?

-All Mason faculty and staff who use the Cisco AnyConnect VPN to access Mason systems will need to use 2FA.
+All Mason employees who use the Cisco AnyConnect VPN to access Mason systems will need to use 2FA.

 When do I need to use 2FA?